A survey of the monotonicity and non-contradiction of consensus methods and supertree methods: Preliminaries

-In both cases, the hierarchy induced by the recursive partitioning can be used to reconstruct a unique rooted tree (which we refer to as $\varphi_{Ad}(\mathcal{P})$ or $\varphi_{Aho}(\mathcal{P})$, respectively) using the famous BUILD algorithm \citep{aho}.
-Note, however, that both the Adams and the Aho consensus are only defined in the rooted setting and do not work for unrooted trees.
+In both cases, the hierarchy induced by the recursive partitioning can be used to reconstruct a unique rooted tree (which we refer to as $\varphi_{Ad}(\mathcal{P})$ or $\varphi_{Aho}(\mathcal{P})$, respectively) using the so-called BUILD algorithm \citep{aho}.

-\begin{remark} Recall that by \cite[p.
+\begin{remark} By \cite[p.
 613]{bryant2017can}, \enquote{All standard phylogenetic consensus methods (e.g., strict consensus, majority rule, loose consensus, and Adams consensus)}, are regular.
 It is easy to see that this, too, applies to Aho consensus. \end{remark}

-\begin{remark} Let $\P$ be a profile of (rooted or unrooted) phylogenetic $X$-trees.
-Then, it can be easily seen by Definition \ref{def:consensus} that $\Gamma(\P) \preceq MR(\P)$. \end{remark}

-One of the primary aims of this paper is to consider a new concept of future-proofing, namely that of \emph{refinement stability}.